 Croome’s orchard has a mixture of young trees planted by staff and volunteers, as well as older trees which hint at the use of the land over the past 300 years.

 Coughton Court has so many places for you to explore and discover, but when you just need a gentle stroll make sure you come into to our orchards which offer you a lovely quiet area.

 Calke’s orchard is an autumn highlight, producing local and historic apple varieties.

 This time of year come and see the many different apple varieties grown in the Gunby gardens.
 Can you guess how many we have?

-Admire the traditional varieties of apples, pears, medlars and quince in the orchard at Moseley Old Hall.
-Try out how they taste in the tea-room and sit back and relax surrounded by fruit trees.
+Admire the traditional varieties of apples, pears, medlars and quince in the orchard at Moseley Old Hall, and sit back and relax surrounded by fruit trees.

 Whatever the time of year the orchards at Hardwick have much to offer visitors.